sandialabs/WecOptTool/_sources/theory.rst.txt

 This functionality is well-illustrated in :doc:`_examples/tutorial_1_wavebot`.
 An important practical factor when using this functionality is to make sure that the constraint is evaluated at a sufficient number of collocation points.
 It may be required to enforce constraints at more points than the dynamics (as defined by the frequency array).
-In WecOptTool's example PTO module, this is controlled by the :code:`nsubsteps` argument (see, e.g., :py:meth:`pto.PseudoSpectralPTO.force`).
+In WecOptTool's example PTO module, this is controlled by the :code:`nsubsteps` argument (see, e.g., :py:meth:`wecopttool.pto.PseudoSpectralPTO.force`).

 Buoyancy/gravity
 ^^^^^^^^^^^^^^^^